Haste171/gptzero/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-This is a Python wrapper for the GPTZero API, which allows you to generate natural language text using GPT technology.
 This wrapper provides a simple way to interact with the GPTZero API using Python.

 Featured on https://gptzero.me/docs